 Once you arrive at the venue, you will need to go through a security check before heading to the building where the Conference is being held.
 Further information can be found in the “How to register and check-in for the Conference” section of the Conference website, at: conference.zeroproject.org/registration-and-check-in/.

-Once you are in the Conference venue (M building), tactile flooring will aid navigation to conference rooms, exhibition areas, catering areas, restrooms, and other key spaces.
+Once you are in the Conference venue (M building), tactile flooring will aid navigation to all three conference rooms, exhibition areas, catering areas, restrooms, and other key spaces.

 Large print signs and floor plans

 Signs to navigate the Conference venue are printed in large print, and large print floor plans are available to view within the Conference venue.

 Speech codes will be available to give information about the agenda and accessible restrooms in an audio format.
 These data codes can be scanned by a smartphone, and you can then display the text on the screen/have it read aloud to you using text-to-speech technology.
 You can collect the speech codes from the registration desk and from the Speech Code booth at the exhibition (Booth number 9).
 To use these speech codes, please download the Speech Code app, available free from the App Store (IOS) and Google Play (Android).

 Accessible restrooms are located on the ground floor and first floor of the Conference venue.
 Please check the floor plans in the venue, or use the speech codes for more information.